 You won’t have anything to complain about when you start fiddling with the BMW Z4’s infotainment system, though.
 It comes with two high-resolution screens as standard and responds to a range of voice commands that’d give Siri a run for its money.
 It isn’t just better than the systems in the Porsche and Audi, it’s just about the best infotainment system on the market.

-Some soft-tops take you back to the bare-bones of what a sports car should be but the high-tech BMW Z4 takes a very different route.
+Some soft-tops take you back to the bare-bones of what a sports car should be but the high-tech BMW Z4 takes a very different route

 The BMW Z4’s soft top is also one of the best around.
 With it up, the Z4 feels just like a conventional hardtop to drive.
-Retract it – which you can do in just 10 seconds at up to 30mph – and you can still have a conversation or listen to the radio at motorway speeds.
+Retract it – which you can do in just 10 seconds at up to 30mph – and you can still have a conversation with your passenger or listen to the radio at motorway speeds.

 If that sounds like the sort of journey you do regularly, you can get the BMW Z4 with plenty of advanced driver assistance systems which make long trips feel like nipping to the shops.
 There’s even a feature that’ll accelerate, brake and steer for you on motorways.